tkufi/tkUtilities/README.md

 Welcome to the tkUtilities Repository, this contains the source code for a plugin used by the TKU | Development team to develop Turku Services, Products and Experiences on the Roblox Platform.

+This repository used to be a personal project, but has since been released under the Tkufi Organisation to be freely accessible.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for development and testing.
+See deployment for notes on deploying the project on a live system.

 ### Prerequisites